Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Estimation

-In Section~\ref{sec:theory}, we bound the generalization error in CATE using integral probability metrics (IPM), a family of distances between distributions $p,q$ based on the density difference $p - q$.
-The idea of regularizing models to be invariant to changes in a variable, e.g., the treatment indicator, is prevalent through-out machine learning~\citep{ganin2016domain,goodfellow2014generative,long2015learning}.
+The idea of regularizing models to be invariant to changes in a variable, in our case the treatment indicator, is prevalent through-out machine learning~\citep{ganin2016domain,goodfellow2014generative,long2015learning}.
 As a result, several families of distance metrics between distributions have been used to impose such constraints.
 The most common of these are $f$-divergences (e.g. the KL-divergence)~\citep{nowozin2016f}, integral probability metrics (e.g., the maximum-mean discrepancy) and adversarial discriminators~\citep{ganin2016domain}. $f$-divergences are often ill-suited for comparing two empirical densities as they are based on the density ratio which is undefined in any point outside of the support of either density.
 In contrast, IPMs are based on the density difference which is defined everywhere.
 Adversarial methods are based on the metric implied by a learned discriminator function which is trained to distinguish samples from the two densities.
 The flexibility of this approach---that it tailors the metric to observed data---is also its weakness since optimization of adversarial discriminators is fraught with difficulty.

-The TARNet architecture described above is well-suited for incorporating regularization on the distributional distance in $\Phi$ according to Objective~\eqref{eq:emp_loss}.
-In particular, we use the empirical kernel MMD~\citep{gretton2012kernel} and the Wasserstein distance~\citep{villani2008optimal} for this purpose.
-We dubbed the resulting estimator Counterfactual Regression (CFR) in \citet{shalit2016estimating} (see Figure~\ref{fig:cfr}).
-In \citet{johansson2018learning}, we derived a further extension, incorporating a learned sample re-weighting function minimizing~\eqref{eq:emp_loss_w}, called Re-weighted CFR (RCFR) and illustrated in Appendix~\ref{app:rcfr}
+In implementations of CFR and RCFR, we use the empirical kernel MMD~\citep{gretton2012kernel} and the Wasserstein distance~\citep{villani2008optimal}, both examples of integral probability metrics.

-\paragraph{Minimizing the maximum mean discrepancy.} The maximum mean discrepancy (MMD) was popularized in machine learning through its kernel-based incarnation in which the associated function family is a reproducing kernel Hilberg space (RKHS)~\citep{gretton2012kernel}.
+\paragraph{Minimizing the empirical maximum mean discrepancy.} The maximum mean discrepancy (MMD) was popularized in machine learning through its kernel-based incarnation in which the associated function family is a reproducing kernel Hilberg space (RKHS)~\citep{gretton2012kernel}.
 We restrict our attention to this family here.
 An unbiased estimator of the MMD distance between densities $p, q$ on $\cX$, with respect to a kernel $k$, may be obtained from samples $x_1, ..., x_m \sim p$, $x_1', ..., x_n' \sim q$ as follows.

 By choosing a differentiable kernel $k$, such as the Gaussian RBF-kernel, we can ensure that the MMD is amenable to gradient-based learning.
 In applications where the quadratic time complexity w.r.t. sample size is prohibitively large, another unbiased estimator (but with larger variance) may be obtained by sampling pairs of points $(x_1, x_1'), ..., (x_{2n}, x_{2n}') \sim p\times q$ and comparing only elements within pairs~\citep{long2015learning},